-In October 2019, the Company entered into an agreement to lease a tool for use in the development of the Company's technology.
-The lease agreement established a monthly lease payment of \$150,000 per month.
+The Company accounts for leases over one year under ASC 842.
+Lease expense for the Company's operating leases consists of the lease payments recognized on a straight-line basis over the lease term.
+Expenses for the Company's financing leases consists of the amortization expenses recognized on a straight-line basis over the lease term and interest expense.
+The Company's lease agreement for a tool used in the development and marketing of the Company's technology established a monthly lease payment of \$150,000 per month.
 The lease contains a provision for an annual adjustment of lease payments based on tool availability and usage during the preceding 12 months and the adjusted payment is calculated on August 1 of each year of the lease.
-Effective August 1, 2022, the lease payments for this tool were reduced to \$100,824 per month for the period August 1, 2022 through July 31, 2023.
-This adjustment to the lease payments resulted in a reduction in the ROU and corresponding lease liability.
 Effective August 1, 2023, the lease payments for this tool were adjusted to \$137,650 per month for the period August 1, 2023 through July 31, 2024.
+This adjustment to the lease payments also resulted in a reduction in the ROU and corresponding lease liability.
+Effective August 1, 2024, the lease payments for this tool were adjusted to \$124,071 per month for the period August 1, 2024 through July 31, 2025.
 This adjustment to the lease payments also resulted in a reduction in the ROU and corresponding lease liability.